ChainSafe/snappy.zig/README.md

 2. This dependency includes:
 - the `"snappy"` module - a zig module providing idiomatic zig bindings
-- the `"snappy"` artifact - the upstream snappy shared library and headers
+- the `"snappy"` artifact - the upstream snappy static library and headers

 3. In your `build.zig`, add the module: